eddieh/stix-hugo-dev-site/content/post/math-typesetting.md

 {{ end }}
 ```

-- To enable KaTex globally set the parameter `math` to `true` in a
+- To enable KaTeX globally set the parameter `math` to `true` in a
   project's configuration
-- To enable KaTex on a per page basis include the parameter `math:
+- To enable KaTeX on a per page basis include the parameter `math:
   true` in content files.

 **Note:** Use the online reference of [Supported TeX